 The case where $\tau\elem{-1} = \bot$ is parallel. \end{proof}

-\begin{lemma} When $\tau$ is circuitous and $t$ is in $\tau\slice{:-1}$, there is a orderly list that begins with $t$, ends with $\tau\elem{-1}$, and contains all and only the elements of $\tau$. \end{lemma} \begin{proof} By \cref{endapproach} there is a orderly list $\rho$ beginning with $t$, ending with $\tau\elem{-1}$, and containing only elements of $\tau$.
+\begin{lemma} Suppose $\tau$ is circuitous and $t$ is in $\tau\slice{:-1}$.
+Then there is an orderly list that begins with $t$, ends with $\tau\elem{-1}$, and contains all and only the elements of $\tau$. \end{lemma} \begin{proof} By \cref{endapproach} there is an orderly list $\rho$ beginning with $t$, ending with $\tau\elem{-1}$, and containing only elements of $\tau$.
 But since $\tau$ is circuitous, any such list must contain every element of $\tau$. \end{proof}

-We will now describe a function that takes any orderly list $\tau$ and returns a (possibly-repeating, possibly-transfinite) sequence $\makeseq{\tau}$, such that the elements of $\makeseq{\tau}$ are exactly the elements of $\tau\slice{:-1}$, and the order of their first occurrences in $\makeseq{\tau}$ is the same as their order in $\tau$.
+We will now describe a function that takes any orderly list $\tau$ and returns a (possibly repeating, possibly transfinite) sequence $\makeseq{\tau}$, such that the elements of $\makeseq{\tau}$ are exactly the elements of $\tau\slice{:-1}$, and the order of their first occurrences in $\makeseq{\tau}$ is the same as their order in $\tau$.

 \begin{definition} We define $\makeseq{\tau}$ recursively, based on the length of the orderly list $\tau$.

 For the base cases, when the length of $\tau$ is 1 or 2, $\makeseq{\tau} \coloneqq\tau\slice{:-1}$: that is, $\seq{}$ if $\length{\tau}=1$ and $\seq{\tau\elem{0}}$ if $\length{\tau}=2$.